SSEsmaeeli/Responses/README.md

 14. Swagger API Doc
 15. Larastan Checks
 16. Microscope Checks
+17. Live the project on a production server  ✅
+18. Add Registration

 ### Stories
 1. Auth => sanctum for api, session for web